 His most recent papers document government policies and microeconomic risks that have contributed to persistently high European unemployment, propose ways to improve accounting for US federal interest payments on government debt, and interpret apparent instabilities in manifestations of the quantity theory of money.

 Sargent holds a joint appointment at the New York University’s College of Arts and Sciences and its Stern School of Business.
 He previously held named chairs at the University of Chicago and Stanford University.
-Professor Sargent was a professor of economics at the University of Minnesota from 1975 to 1987, the David Rockefeller Professor at the University of Chicago from 1992 to 1998 and the Donald Lucas Professor of Economics at Stanford University from 1998 to 2002.
 He is a senior fellow at the Hoover Institution and a member of both the National Academy of Sciences and the American Academy of Arts and Sciences.

-His visit was supported by a generous gift from Donald R. Wilson Jr., AB’88 that advances fiscal studies.
+His visit is supported by a generous gift from Donald R. Wilson Jr., AB’88 that advances fiscal studies.